-Originally launched in cinemas in 2012 in Disney’s Brave movie, the ‘object based audio format’ is responsible for creating that all-encompassing sound we can enjoy when watching TV, movies, listening to music and gaming.
-The sound of footsteps slowly creeping up the stairs in a horror movie, or that dramatic screech of a high-speed car chase are all thanks to Dolby Atmos and designed to enhance your experience.
+Originally launched in cinemas in 2012 in Disney’s Brave movie, the ‘object-based audio format’ is responsible for creating that all-encompassing sound we can enjoy when watching TV, movies, listening to music, and gaming.
+The sound of footsteps slowly creeping up the stairs in a horror movie or that dramatic screech of a high-speed car chase is all thanks to Dolby Atmos and is designed to enhance your experience.

 No longer just a format that can be enjoyed at the flicks, Dolby Atmos technology can be experienced at home too.
-You just need to have invested in one of the o the best soundbars or best TV brands - and have the right Dolby Atmos compatible content and hardware.
+You just need to have invested in one of the best soundbars or best TV brands - and have the right Dolby Atmos-compatible content and hardware.

 What is Dolby Atmos?